HugoRCD/shelve/apps/cli/README.md

-  whoami    Shows the username of the currently logged in user pull      Pull the environement variables for the current project push      Push the environement variables for the current project
+  whoami    Shows the username of the currently logged in user pull      Pull the environement variables for the current project push      Push the environement variables for the current project open      Open the current project in the browser

 Use shelve <command> --help for more information about a command.
 ```